bindzume/y2k-builder/README.md

 # Cloud 9 aka y2k-builder
-This is a webapp that helps you build simple ugly websites without needing to master HTML or CSS
+This is a (heavily vibecoded) webapp that helps you build simple ugly websites without needing to master HTML or CSS

 Try it here: https://y2k-builder-742966517145.us-central1.run.app/